-An Internal Auditor was appointed on 2nd of April 2020 for three years to provide the Company and its joint venture, as instructed by the BAC and in accordance with the audit plan, with internal audit services as a "service provider".
+During 2022, a tender was floated to appoint an Internal Auditor to provide the Company and its joint venture, as instructed by the BAC and in accordance with the audit plan, with internal audit services as a "service provider".
+The Committee, by its resolution no. 2 of 2022, endorsed the appointment of the Internal Auditor for a period of five years, starting 1st of January 2023 after reviewing the procedures for floating the tender and making relevant assessments.

-The appointed Internal Auditor makes a risk assessment at the Company and its joint venture levels, then they draw up an appropriate audit plan and follow up on the implementation of the outstanding observations and related corrective management plans.
+The appointed Internal Auditor makes risk assessment at the Company and its joint venture level, draw up appropriate audit plan, get BAC approval, conduct audit in accordance with the approved audit plan, submit their periodic reports to the BAC and follow up on the implementation of the outstanding observations and related corrective action plans.

 The Internal Auditor has access to all business functions and all data are provided as and when requested.
-The Internal Auditor verifies control systems, financial oversight and risk management.
+The Internal Auditor verifies control systems, financial oversight and risk management, reviews the development of risk factors at the Company and the appropriateness and effectiveness of the applicable systems to address the related risks.
 The Internal Auditor also verifies the extent to which the Company is committed to applying internal control systems and complying with the relevant laws and regulations, including Company's compliance with the rules and provisions that govern listing and disclosure to the stock market.

-The internal audit reports are prepared by the Internal Auditor in accordance with the international auditing standards.
+The internal audit reports are prepared by the Internal Auditor at the Company and its joint venture level according to the approved audit plan and in line with the international auditing standards.
 All reports and recommendations are quarterly presented by the Internal Auditor to the BAC and subsequently submitted to the Company's Board of Directors as part of the BAC periodic report.
-The report includes assessment results of risks and applied systems at the Company, updates on audit work and related results and an assessment of the Company's performance as to applying the internal controls in accordance with the regulations set by the regulators, a follow up and the current status of the executive management' plans of corrective actions to address any weaknesses in the internal controls and any other tasks as recommended by the Audit Committee.
+The report includes assessment results of risks and applied systems at the Company, control and risk management procedures, updates on audit work and related results and an assessment of the Company's performance as to applying the internal controls to ensure adherence to and compliance with the regulators, a follow up and the current status of the executive management' plans of corrective actions to address any weaknesses in the internal controls and any other tasks as recommended by the Audit Committee.
 The executive management receives a copy of the report to take the necessary corrective actions as instructed by the Board Audit Committee.

 The Internal Auditor completed the risk assessments, developed internal audit plans for the Company and its joint venture and submitted these plans to the Board Audit Committee for review and approval.
-The Internal Auditor has conducted the head office audit and is in the process of auditing the joint venture according to the approved plan.
+The Internal Auditor conducted audit of the head office and joint venture as per the approved plan and submitted their report to the Board Audit Committee.

-The approved internal audit plans, which were based on risk assessment, covered many areas across these entities, such as main operations (production facilities, power plant, maintenance, facilities, project engineering) and support functions (finance and accounts, human resources, information technology, HSE, administration, supply chain, corporate governance, etc.).
+The approved internal audit plans, which were based on risk assessment, covered many areas across these entities, covering main operations (production facilities, maintenance, port and facilities, project engineering) and support functions (finance and accounts, human resources, information technology, HSE, administration, supply chain, corporate governance, investor relations etc.)